 |

-Botanical garden completed in the garden of Juliusspital Hospital under Prince-Bishop Johann Gottfried von Guttenberg.
+Establishment of a botanical garden in the garden of the Juliusspital under Prince-Bishop Johann Gottfried von Guttenberg

 |